Adrian104/Dungeon-Generator/README.md

 * `dgen-benchmark` - micro-benchmarking utility.
 Measures performance of the `dgen` library.

 # :hammer_and_wrench: Building
-This project can be built in two different ways: by using Visual Studio or by using CMake.

 ## Visual Studio
 ### Prerequisites:
 * Git (only for cloning)